aosabook/500lines/functionalDB/chapter.md

 ### Basic accessors

 Before we can build complex querying facilities for our database, we need to provide a lower-level API that different parts of the system can use to retrieve the components we've built thus far by their associated identifiers from any point in time.
-Consumers of the database can also use this API; however, it is more likely that they will be using the more fully-featured componets built on top of it.
+Consumers of the database can also use this API; however, it is more likely that they will be using the more fully-featured components built on top of it.

 This lower-level API is composed of the following four accessor functions: